 Reading unpins all that we do here at Blacklow Brow so much so we received the Gold Liverpool Quality mark.
 From the first week in Nursery children are encouraged to become early readers at home with parents and carers by giving them a reading book.
 Teachers, teaching assistants, student reading ambassadors and volunteers listen to children read individually on a one to one basis regularly.
 This provides children with valuable one to one time, support and guidance.
 In addition to this, each day we have timetabled dedicated time for our staff to read a novel to the children.
-Over the year the class will read 4 novels.

 Children are also able to choose their own books from a wide range in our class libraries and from our Reading for pleasure area in school.
 As soon as children are assessed as competent readers and that they have a secure understanding of what they have read, they have more freedom to choose their own titles from the books we have in school.